DoSomething/darwin/Positions/SeniorSoftwareEngineer.md

 ### Impact
 - Scopes and stages work into well-defined milestones to avoid a monolithic deliverable
-- Regularly delivers software on-time and is constantly working to make accurate estimates and deliver on those estimates
+- Regularly delivers software on time and is constantly working to make accurate estimates and deliver on those estimates
 - Contributes to a framework or development practice.
 Has enough experience here to have a point of view, and can argue for systemic improvements
-- Possesses empathy with the user of the software they are producing and uses that empathy to guide decision-making
+- Possesses empathy with the user of the software they are producing and uses that empathy to guide decision making
 - Identifies and proactively tackles technical debt before it grows into debt that requires significant up-front work to resolve
 - Provides technical advice and weighs in on technical decisions that impact other teams or the company at large
 - Takes initiative to identify and solve important problems, coordinating with others on cross-cutting technical issues